with the NanoFoamer by Subminimal

 You can warm your milk up on a stove to 55-65°C (130-160°F) with the FlowTip jug.
 Use the lowest setting to prevent browning on the bottom.
 Do not overheat your milk as the proteins in milk start to break down at 70°C and it will loose it's sweetness.

-Good to know: The FlowTip jug works on all stovetop types, however, direct contact with the gas flame may slightly discolor the black teflon coating.
-Additionally, not all induction stoves will detect a pot this small which means an induction diffuser must be used in such a case.
+Good to know: The FlowTip jug works on electric and gas stovetops.
+Note that direct contact with the gas flame may slightly discolor the black teflon coating.
+An induction diffuser is needed for use on induction stoves.

 Choose your NanoScreen